jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 for example, applies to the use of 30 m resolution imagery from the forthcoming spaceborne imaging spectrometer mission EnMAP for urban mapping.

-This practical focuses on regression-based unmixing of urban land cover using synthetically mixed training data from spectral libraries.
+This tutorial focuses on regression-based unmixing of urban land cover using synthetically mixed training data from spectral libraries.
 Hyperspectral images from the airborne HyMap and the spaceborne EnMAP sensor (here simulated from HyMap), a corresponding spectral library, and reference land cover information are used for different exercises within this tutorial.
 These aim at